Gaspar de Quesada: Easter mutiny

-Along with Juan de Cartagena and Luis Mendoza, Quesada was one of the principal architects of the Easter mutiny at St. Julian which took place from April 1 to 2.
+Along with Juan de Cartagena and Luis Mendoza, Quesada was one of the principal architects of the Easter mutiny at St. Julian which took place from April 1 to 2, 1520.
 The mutiny began around midnight of April 1, when Quesada and Cartagena covertly led thirty armed men aboard the San Antonio, moving from the Concepción in a skiff.
-They seized control of the San Antonio, with Quesada stabbing and mortally wounding Juan de Elorriaga, the ship's boatswain, who resisted the mutineers.
+They seized control of the San Antonio, with Quesada stabbing and mortally wounding Juan de Elorriaga, the ship's master, who resisted the mutineers.
 Quesada declared himself captain of the San Antonio, with Cartagena returning to command the Concepción.
 With the Victoria commanded by Mendoza, the mutineers controlled three of the fleet's five ships.

 Magellan successfully fought back against the mutineers, first by having Mendoza killed and taking control of the Victoria, then blocking the harbor to prevent the Concepción and San Antonio from escaping.

-Quesada apparently intended to flee at dawn on April 3, but before daybreak, the San Antonio had drifted close to Magellan's flagship, the Trinidad, and a boarding party was able to board the San Antonio, where they found Quesada roaming the quarterdeck in full armor, carrying a lance and shield.
+Quesada apparently intended to flee at dawn on April 3, 1520, but before daybreak, the San Antonio had drifted close to Magellan's flagship, the Trinidad, and a boarding party was able to board the San Antonio, where they found Quesada roaming the quarterdeck in full armor, carrying a lance and shield.
 Quesada and his co-conspirators were arrested, and the remaining crew of the San Antonio pledged allegiance to Magellan.
 Differing explanations have been offered for why the San Antonio fell into Magellan's lap, including: